Are You New to the Studio?

 HOW OFTEN SHOULD I PRACTICE?

-Our yoga is NOT suitable during pregnancy – sorry:( The reason is that we believe this is too dangerous for the baby due to the likely rise of body temperature during the practice of heated yoga.
-There has been evidence to support that even an increase by one degree can be harmful to an unborn baby.
-Therefore as a studio we have a policy that NO students can practice whilst pregnant.
+Our yoga is NOT suitable during pregnancy.
+There is evidence to support that even an increase by one degree to an expectant mother can be harmful to the unborn baby.
+Therefore, as a studio we have a policy that NO students can practice whilst pregnant.

 HEADACHES & NAUSEA?

-It is common to experience this during and after your first few classes due to the detoxification process (no different to a deep tissue massage).
+It’s sometimes common to experience this during and after your first few classes due to the detoxification process (no different to a deep tissue massage).
 Persistent headaches are rare, but could be a sign of insufficient hydration, or low blood sugar levels.
-If you have any discomfort please discuss with your teacher.
+Talk to the teaching staff if you have concerns.

 WHEN SHOULD I EAT & DRINK?

-Please contact the studio as we require parental consent.
-We are unable to accept children under the age of 14 as their sweat glands have not properly developed.
-Private groups can be arranged for younger students where we will modify the heat.
+Parental consent is required for anybody under sixteen years of age.
+We’re unable to accept children under the age of fourteen as sweat glands have not properly developed.
+Private groups can be arranged for younger students where we will modify the class environment.
 Please go to our private groups page for more information.

 Information on Injuries and Rehabilitation